 Fans can look forward to celebrating the following special dates with the MLB in 2020:

 - August 13–The Chicago White Sox and St. Louis Cardinals will play at the Field of Dreams in Iowa.

 - August 16–The MLB will celebrate the 100th anniversary of the Negro Leagues.

 - September 9–Roberto Clemente Day

 - September 27–Last day of the regular season.
 All games on this day will start at 3 pm Eastern Time to maximize the drama of last minute jockeying for playoff positions.

 2020 looks very different from what we all expected in many ways, including sports.
 But, professional sports leagues are slowly beginning to return to play, which is cause for celebration from fans and players alike.
 The MLB in 2020 will play a shortened season, but will play nonetheless.
 For baseball fans, this is the best news of all!
 So, enjoy your season!
-For more on sports in 2020, see our post on the NBA and MLS in 2020.
+For more on sports in 2020, see our post on the NBA and MLS in 2020 and what to expect from college football in 2020.
 Happy travels (even if it is just in your dreams right now)!